andreaspfaffenbichler/virtual_void_doc/README.md

-# virtual void : some vocabulary for progrmming in the large
+# virtual void : some vocabulary for programming in the large

 This is a *bare-minimum* template to create a [Jekyll] site that: